MMaquet/signal-inference-optimization/README.md

 https://medium.com/@melaniemaquet

-The GitHub repository provides the conceptual structure.
+The GitHub repository defines the conceptual structure.
-The Medium series develops the reasoning, cases, and implications.
+The Medium series develops reasoning, applications, and implications.

+---

+## Closing

+In probabilistic systems:

+Visibility is not identity.
+Selection is not control.

+What survives reconstruction defines what you are.

+SIO is the discipline of making that survival intentional.